 The perfect spot to see marine life

 One of our favourite lookouts was this little hidden track up Ocean Ridge Drive.
-If you continue driving to the end of the street, you will see a dirt track leading up to the headland.
+If you continue driving to the end of the street, you’ll see a dirt track leading up to the headland.
 Go past the Private Property sign on your left, continuing right instead.
-(Don’t be deterred… It’s a little bumpy but definitely worth the short ride).
+(Don’t be deterred… it’s a little bumpy but definitely worth the short ride).

 We saw multiple dolphin pods, countless whales and to our surprise, sea turtles!
 A few of them too.
-There is a rock submerged in the water here which is where the turtles like to swim about.
+There is a rock submerged in the water at the base of the cliff which is where the turtles like to swim about.
 The water is so clean and clear making it very easy to see them.
 (I’d actually never witnessed this before).

 Where to surf (or sunbake) around Scotts Head

 I prefer to swim, go for walks or just relax at the beach, which is why Middle Beach is one of my favourite spots.
-The beach is long, the sand soft, and their are a few shady spots to sit in if you’ve forgotten you’re beach umbrella.
+The beach is long, the sand is soft, and there are a few shady spots to sit if you’ve forgotten your beach umbrella.
 (It may not look like it but I do sit in the shade at the beach.
-My skin tans very easily due to the fact that my mum is half Greek!)
+My skin tans very easily as my mum is half Greek!)

 This gorgeous place deserves an article of its own.
-It is one of my favourite places on the New South Wales east coast.
+It’s one of my favourite places on the east coast of New South Wales.
 The relaxed vibe of this town, just 15 minutes away from Scotts Head, could keep me here for weeks.
 This is another beach that stretches on for what feels like forever.
 The sand is a soft white, and there is this perfect little sheltered area at the south end of the beach where I like to sit.
 Right next to the pandanus tree.

-As my partner and I cruise back down the Australian east coast, we will definitely be returning here (as well our favourite paradise, Seal Rocks).
+As James and I cruise back down the east coast of Australia, we’ll definitely be returning here (as well our favourite paradise, Seal Rocks).
 The weather will be warmer, daylight savings would have arrived, and we feel like we have plenty more to explore.
 I can’t wait!

-All of these stunning images of Scotts Head were taken by my partner James at Aeroaus and are all available for purchase.
+All of these stunning images of Scotts Head were taken by my fiancé James, at Aeroaus and are all available for purchase.